Messier 87: Modern research

-In 1947, a prominent radio source, Virgo A, was identified overlapping the location of M87.
+In 1947, a prominent radio source, Virgo A, was identified with errors in its measured position that overlapped the location of M87.
 The source was confirmed to be M87 by 1953, and the linear relativistic jet emerging from the core of the galaxy was suggested as the cause.
 This jet extended from the core at a position angle of 260° to an angular distance of 20″ with an angular width of 2″.
 In 1969–1970, a strong component of the radio emission was found to closely align with the optical source of the jet.

 In 1966, the United States Naval Research Laboratory's Aerobee 150 rocket identified Virgo X-1, the first X-ray source in Virgo.
 The Aerobee rocket launched from White Sands Missile Range on 7 July 1967 yielded further evidence that the source of Virgo X-1 was the radio galaxy M87.
 Subsequent X-ray observations by the HEAO 1 and Einstein Observatory showed a complex source that included the active galactic nucleus of M87.
 However, there is little central concentration of the X-ray emission.